Everything we know so far after teenager arrested accused of attempted murder

 Dyfed-Powys Police attended and the school was locked down.
 A teenage girl was arrested on suspicion of attempted murder, and she remains in custody.

-Officers are not looking for anyone else in connection with the incident.
+Officers are not looking for anyone else in connection with the incident, and a knife was recovered from the school.

 Three people – two teachers and a teenage pupil – sustained stab wounds and received treatment – with the Welsh Ambulance Service and two Wales Air Ambulance helicopters at the scene – before being taken to hospital.